The Dr. June Jackson Christmas First Year Medical Student Summer Clinical Fellowship

 - Letters of Reference: 2 letters of references from individuals who are closely acquainted with your educational, volunteer, and/or work experience over the last 4 years.

-- Medical School Letter: A letter of good standing from the Dean of Students at Columbia Medical School.
+- Medical School Letter: A letter of good standing from the Dean of Students at your current medical school.
+Letter should also confirm that you can participate in the entire 5-week program.

 Applications received after the deadline will be considered on availability.